uccser/cs-unplugged/docs/source/getting_started/project_structure.rst

 - ``manage.py``

   - A file created by Django used to manage the Django web system.
-    Don't modify this files contents.
+    Don't modify the contents of this file.